microsoftgraph/microsoft-graph-docs-contrib/concepts/permissions-reference.md

 | Description | - | Allows the app to read, share, and modify OneNote notebooks on behalf of the signed-in user. |
 | AdminConsentRequired | - | No |

-![personal Microsoft accounts][MSA] The *Notes.ReadWrite* delegated permission is available for consent in personal Microsoft accounts.
+![personal Microsoft accounts][MSA] The *Notes.ReadWrite* delegated permission is also available for consent in personal Microsoft accounts.

 ---